-PowerUp Long-Term Outcomes
+Core5 Long-Term Outcomes

-Expected long-term outcomes of PowerUp reflect ultimate goals of the program.
+Expected long-term outcomes of Core5 reflect the ultimate goals of the program.
 More distal in time, long-term outcomes may emerge only after short-term outcomes are observed.

 Students.
-Helping students become proficient readers and meet College- and Career-Ready Standards are overarching goals of PowerUp.
-These outcomes are best reflected in student performance on assessments external to the program, such as state tests or nationally normed reading achievement measures, and achievement of College- and Career-Ready Standards.
-As their reading skills improve, students are also expected to develop increased confidence in learning.
+Helping students become proficient readers is the overarching goal of Core5.
+This outcome is best reflected in student performance on reading assessments external to the program, such as state tests or nationally normed achievement measures.
+A critical intended long-term outcome of Core5 is improved performance on external assessments.

 Educators.
-Long-term outcomes for educators who use PowerUp include regular and skillful engagement in data-based decision-making and instructional planning.
+Long-term outcomes for educators who use Core5 include regular and skillful engagement in data-based decision-making and instructional planning.
 By engaging with and utilizing data in a responsive manner, educators improve their ability to provide effective literacy instruction to students with diverse needs.
 This increases educators' impact on student learning, ultimately allowing educators to support students in achieving the long-term goal of becoming proficient readers.

 Leadership.
-For leadership, long-term outcomes of PowerUp include effective, scalable, and sustainable literacy practices at the school and/or district level.
+For leadership, long-term outcomes of Core5 include effective, scalable, and sustainable literacy practices at the school and/or district level.
 Scalable practices can be expanded for use with more students in all types of learning environments across schools.
 Sustainable practices are those that can be maintained over time.
-As PowerUp is scaled and sustained at the school or district level, leadership increases the capacity to provide equitable literacy learning opportunities for all students.
+As Core5 is scaled and sustained at the school or district level, leadership increases the capacity to provide equitable literacy learning opportunities for students.

-Supplement: PowerUp Customer Success Partnership Logic Model
+Supplement: Core5 Customer Success Partnership Logic Model

-The PowerUp Customer Success Partnership Logic Model illustrates the role of these optional partnerships in producing desired program outcomes, using the same four components (Inputs, Activities, Short-Term Outcomes, Long-Term Outcomes) applied to the main PowerUp Program Logic Model.
+The Core5 Customer Success Partnership Logic Model illustrates the role of these optional partnerships in producing desired program outcomes, using the same four categories (Inputs, Activities, Short-Term Outcomes, Long-Term Outcomes) applied to the main Core5 Program Logic Model.
 This supplement is applicable only to schools/districts that have opted to purchase a Customer Success Partnership.